×

 1. Don't Wear White

-Listen, if there's one thing you've always been told about weddings, it's that you should NEVER wear white to one.
-Wearing white or any shade that's remotely similar is considered incredibly disrespectful.
-That colour belongs to the bride!
-And it's done so that she will always stand out in the crowd.
-This is one prank you absolutely should never pull - not unless you're looking to get cancelled from the group.
+Listen, if there's one thing you've always been told about weddings, it's that you should never wear white to one.
+Wearing white or any shade that's remotely similar is considered incredibly disrespectful; that color belongs to the bride.
+This is one prank you should absolutely never pull - not unless you're looking to get cancelled from the group.

 2. Don't Bring a Plus One Without Permission